Sources

 • Banksy – The Man behind the Wall.
 By Will Ellsworth-Jones.
 An excellent read, very well documented and well written.

+How do you know that a Banksy print or original oil painting is an authentic Banksy?
 The authenticity is certified by Banksy’s own office, Pest Control Office, www.pestcontroloffice.com.
-Upon request, and after investigating the motive, the condition and the provenance of the piece, they issue a Certificate of Authenticity (COA).
-They do not issue COAs for street art pieces removed from buildings and streets.
+Upon request, and after investigating the motive, the condition, and the provenance of the piece, they issue a Certificate of Authenticity (COA)—a key element in a fake-proof authentication system.
+All authentic screen prints, signed or unsigned, normally carry a COA with them.
+They do not issue COAs for street art pieces that have been removed from buildings and streets.